 I miss the visual energy of running away.
 How the seasons shift from slate grey to rosy bloom, and that everyday my legs soared with matter.
 Beauty requires strength in Lisbon.
 You have to graft, pound and dance every time you leave the house.
 There were plenty of dull, creeping afternoons and equally languid evenings, but life felt more tangible that I didn’t seem to care.
 Its a more romantic place to live quite frankly.
 Life is good when you can read books after dark.

 Living in Florence, I feel isolated and cocooned from reality.
 In the urban metropolitan sense of the word I mean – delayed trains, surly commuters and existential terror threats.
 Occasionally, I miss the culture and entertainment of London.
-It’s easier to strike up a conversation with randoms and hope that someone, somewhere cares.
+It’s easier to strike up a conversation with randoms and hope that someone cares.